Skip to content

 resource "service" "dashboard" {

-target = resource.container.grafana
+target = resource.container.monitoring

 scheme = "https"